corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/tls-certification.md

 Alternatively, it is possible to supply such information as password protected PKCS12 key store.

-In order to pass PKCS12 key store to REST Worker, the following start-up arguments can be used:
+To pass a PKCS12 key store to the REST Worker, the following start-up arguments can be used:

 1. The full path to a key store file: `-rtls.keystore.path=<path to a keystore>`